A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Interference Management Schemes

-Authors in \cite{8638253} suggested two methods to decode the overlapped LoRa signals; the first one works on desynchronized transmitters while the second requires the transmitters to be slightly synchronized.
-Their performance evaluation proved that the proposed algorithms enhance the overall throughput, especially the first algorithm, which improves throughput significantly, while the second one only decodes the strongest signals.
-The first algorithm regarding the desynchronized transmitters consists of the following steps to decode the received overlapped frame: the receiver uses the preamble detection to detect the reception of two overlapped signals and identify the symbol frontier of each one of them.
-The second steps consist of comparing the updated previous frequencies and the new frequencies based on the data decoding.
-This comparison will help the receiver identify the transmitters and where their symbols have started.
-In the same direction, \cite{8888038} designed mLoRa protocol implementing Successive Interference Cancellation (SIC) to decode the received frames successfully.
+The authors of \cite{8638253} suggested two methods to decode the overlapped LoRa signals.
+The first works on desynchronized transmitters, and the second requires the transmitters to be slightly synchronized.
+Their performance evaluation proved that the proposed algorithms enhance the overall throughput, especially the first algorithm, which improves throughput significantly, whereas the second one only decodes the strongest signals.
+The first algorithm regarding the desynchronized transmitters consists of the following steps to decode the received overlapped frame: the receiver uses preamble detection to detect the reception of two overlapped signals and identifies the symbol frontier of each one.
+The second step compares the updated previous and new frequencies based on the data decoding.
+This comparison helps the receiver identify the transmitters and where their symbols start.
+In the same direction, \cite{8888038} designed a mLoRa protocol implementing successive interference cancellation (SIC) to decode the received frames successfully.
 Through experiments performed using the USRP testbed, the proposed scheme showed his capability to decode three concurrent frames received simultaneously.
-Likewise, \cite{9060885} presented a new LoRa receiver equipped with a commercialized LoRa chip able to deal with collided LoRa signals.
+Likewise, \cite{9060885} presented a new LoRa receiver equipped with a commercialized LoRa chip to deal with colliding LoRa signals.